RichEwin/Portfolio/week-six.md

 Monday - Friday

-- GOAL: Work in a team and build a clone if AirBnB, building to a specification, than the strucutred challenge.
+- GOAL: Work in a team and build a clone if AirBnB, building to a specification, than the strucutred challenge
 - PLAN:

+- Listen and consider my teammate's ideas when building this project and consolidate any feedback they provide to me when working together.
+- Contribute to all daily stand ups to help move the project forward
+- Write and Test meaningful code throughout the week that contributes to the project

 - EVIDENCE: Here is the [AirBnB](https://github.com/RichEwin/Makers_BnB) we built as a team of four.
 More information can be found in the project README.